jeling43/cheap-flight-alerts/README.md

 ## 🤝 Contributing

-Pull requests and suggestions are welcome!
-If you find a cool fare with this, let me know 😄
+Have an idea for a feature?
+Found a better way to spot error fares?
+Pull requests and suggestions are always welcome!

 ---

 ## ✉️ Author

 **[Your Name]**
-Feel free to reach out on GitHub or open an issue for feedback or questions.
+Reach out on GitHub or open an issue to get involved.